SteeleBlockchainTechnology/obsidian/Documentation/White Paper.md

 - **Educational Initiatives to Expand AI Literacy and Adoption**
     Vespucc.ai will launch training programs, webinars, and certifications to make AI and blockchain accessible to non-technical users.
 Partnerships with academic institutions will embed the platform in educational settings, cultivating future innovators.
 - **DAO-Based Governance for Community-Driven Platform Evolution**
-    Transitioning to a Decentralized Autonomous Organization (DAO) model, Vespucc.ai will empower **holders of the native Cardano token** to guide its future through transparent proposal and voting systems, ensuring the platform evolves in line with community priorities.
+    Transitioning to a Decentralized Autonomous Organization (DAO) model, Vespucc.ai will empower **holders of the native Solana token** to guide its future through transparent proposal and voting systems, ensuring the platform evolves in line with community priorities.

 These strategies will establish Vespucc.ai as a global leader, driving adoption across diverse industries, regions, and technologies.

 ## 10. Conclusion

 Vespucc.ai represents a paradigm shift in how users discover, deploy, and derive value from artificial intelligence.
 By addressing the critical challenges of fragmentation, standardization, accessibility, and discovery, our platform unlocks the full potential of AI technologies for a broader audience.
 Through its innovative integration of AI and blockchain, Vespucc.ai creates a cohesive ecosystem where diverse AI agents can collaborate seamlessly, empowering users—from individuals to enterprises—to harness the power of AI without the barriers of complexity or technical overhead.